Detection of the Pairwise Kinematic Sunyaev-Zel'dovich Effect and Pairwise Velocity with DESI DR1 Galaxies and ACT DR6 and Planck CMB Data: Methods

 \subsection{Mass-averaged optical depth estimate}

 The theoretical expression for the observed pairwise kSZ momentum is given by

 where $\bar{\tau}$ denotes the effective mass-averaged optical depth across the cluster samples and $z$ is the mean redshift.
 We compare the theoretical predictions for the pairwise velocity with our measurements of the pairwise kSZ momentum.
 Since the derived $\bar{\tau}$ values are computed by dividing by the theoretical pairwise velocity, they are contingent on the accuracy of the theoretical pairwise velocity values.
 We omit two bins with $r<20$ Mpc as nonlinear velocity effects, not accounted for in the linear theoretical model for $\hat{V}$ described in (\ref{eq:Vhat_theo}), become significant at these scales.
-We use the chi-squared statistic to evaluate the likelihood of effective mass-weighted optical depth $\bar{\tau}$,
+We have performed a robustness test varying the minimum separation used in the fit, $r_{\min}=20,30,40\,\mathrm{Mpc}$, and find that the best-fit $\bar{\tau}_{\mathrm{AP}}$ shifts by $<3\%$ across these choices, consistent with the expected (few--$10\%$) level of non-linear corrections \cite{Reid_2011,DES:2016umt,DeBernardis:2016pdv} in this separation range and well within our statistical uncertainties.